 - Maverick Carter

 - Ping Fu

 - Jeffrey T. Hinson

 - Chad Hollingsworth

-- James Iovine
+- James lovine

 - James S. Kahan

 - Gregory B. Maffei

 - Randall T. Mays

+- Richard A. Paul

 - Michael Rapino

-- Dana Walden

 - Latriece Watkins

-As we elect all members of our board of directors annually, the eleven nominees will serve for a one-year term expiring on the date of our Annual Meeting of Stockholders held in 2023 or until their successors are elected or their earlier resignation or removal.
+As we elect all members of our board of directors annually, the eleven nominees will serve for a one-year term expiring on the date of our Annual Meeting of Stockholders held in 2024 or until their successors are elected or their earlier resignation or removal.
 All eleven director nominees are current members of the board of directors and are standing for re-election.
+One current director, Dana Walden, will be stepping off the board of directors effective as of the annual meeting.